 An important note about the relationship between the textbook and the lectures: although the lectures will be informed by the textbook, certain aspects of the textbook will be emphasized more than others.
 Some information may also be introduced that may not be in the textbook.
 The midterm test and final exam will consist of questions from both the lecture and the textbook.
 It is thus essential that you watch each lecture carefully and read each chapter of the textbook (preferably at least twice).
 Simply reading the textbook alone or watching the lectures alone is NOT sufficient!

 Course Mark Breakdown

-All assessments except for the final exam will be performed online.
 Due dates for each of these assignments can be found in the Course Deadlines document on Quercus.
-Please see further below in this document for information about missed deadlines.

 Grading Scheme: